(aka Bill Vance, William Rex Cole, Duane, Buck, Chuck, William Joseph; David LeeHamic; Billy Schwarm)

 When her friend and fellow ranch hand Donald Shorty Shea found out about the incident, he immediately went after Vance and Manson, located them at Vance’s home, and beat both of them to a pulp.
 Manson was severely embarrassed which is likely one of several factors which led to the killing of Shea.

 Although Vance was a participant in the murder of Shorty he was never even charged for the crime.
-This is because his presence was not known until Bruce Davis slipped up at a 2010 parole hearing,, Bruce Davis claimed that Vance was also involved in the killing of Shorty Shea.
+He was wanted for questioning in the murder, but police never caught up with him.
+In a 2010 parole hearing,, Bruce Davis claimed that Vance was also involved in the killing of Shorty Shea.

 “I look around and there’s Bill Vance [William Rex Cole], [Tex] Watson, [Steve] Grogan, with bloody knives and they’d been through this.” – Bruce Davis